lavaeater/suburban-commando/README.md

 If they hear things within a certain range, they want to check that out, and if they find players, the want to follow them, get close, and when in range, attack.
 Perhaps they could, if they are many enough, go into some kind of wild frenzy mode, that would be super cool.

+- selector - try each one until they succeed
+-

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.